The county where Black women hold power — a few miles from the White House

 “The thing that hurts me so much about this work is having to hold Black women accountable, because I want to embrace Black women,” said Qiana Johnson, a community organizer who first tangled with Alsobrooks six years ago when Johnson was prosecuted for her role in a real estate scam and convicted of burglary and theft.

 Since her release from prison, Johnson has pushed for prison and police abolition — which Alsobrooks strongly opposes (her budget this year includes funding for two new police recruitment classes).
-Johnson and others say Alsobrooks has not found way to help the most marginalized groups in the county, even as she has done important work elevating Black women to power.
+Johnson and others say Alsobrooks has not found ways to help the most marginalized groups in the county, even as she has done important work elevating Black women to power.

 “Those two truths can exist at the same time,” Johnson said.